 - Not Running Background Checks.
 This is actually the biggest no-no of self managed rental properties as not running them can put the neighborhood of your rental property in danger.
 Why hand over the keys to a complete stranger?
 Instead, running a credit, employment, and criminal history to offer a clearer picture of the prospective tenant.

-If the prospect of being a property manager is overwhelming to you, Real Property Management Dallas offers a comprehensive spectrum of services to help ease the headache often associated with property management.
+If the prospect of being a property manager is overwhelming to you, Specialized Property Management Dallas offers a comprehensive spectrum of services to help ease the headache often associated with property management.
 Contact us today to see how we can help you!